tiagoramirez/java-template/README.md

 ```sh
 curl --location --request GET 'http://localhost:8080/api/health'
 ```
+Optional:
-4. You can also use the Swagger UI at `http://localhost:8080/api/swagger-ui/index.html`
+1. Use the Swagger UI at `http://localhost:8080/api/swagger-ui/index.html`
+2. Use the Prometheus UI at `http://localhost:9090`
+3. Use the Grafana UI at `http://localhost:3000` (setup required with prometheus metrics)

 ### Prod